xbeat/Machine-Learning/README.md

 Understanding Regularization Mathematics

 Regularization in deep learning is fundamentally about adding constraints to the optimization objective.
 The core mathematical concept involves modifying the loss function by adding a penalty term that discourages complex models through weight magnitude control.

+## Understanding Silhouette Score in Clustering

+Understanding Silhouette Score

+The silhouette score measures how similar an object is to its own cluster compared to other clusters.
+It ranges from -1 to +1, where higher values indicate better-defined clusters.
+The score considers both cohesion (within-cluster distance) and separation (between-cluster distance).

 ## Evaluating Model Fit with Python